 - Collect – SkyPoint connects to over 200+ data sources so you have a mechanism to collect data from every imaginable source (i.e. Salesforce, Google Analytics, Shopify).

 - Unify – Our CDP normalizes data so it is unified around your customers, providing a single customer 360 view.

 - Protect – SkyPoint uses a common data model to retain and classify data.
 Organized and accessible data is easier to protect than siloed data.

-- Action – We do data science, creating predictive models around customer churn and customer lifetime value.
+- Act – We do data science, creating predictive models around customer churn and customer lifetime value.
 For example, we unify data connected through Power BI so you quickly visualize data and drive actionable insights.

 Building a great data management strategy means focusing on doing what is best for your business and your customers.
 It comes down to having a solid data privacy infrastructure to make sure privacy compliance is happening and the end customer has the necessary control over their data.